-Once the Office of Student Development receives a written complaint, the Dean of Students or the Dean's designee may conduct an investigation to determine if the complaint has merit.
+Once the Office of Student Development receives a written complaint, the Vice President of Student Development or designee may conduct an investigation to determine if the complaint has merit.
 Investigations may consist of Informal Conduct Meetings (interviews) with the complainant, any alleged victims, the respondent, the president of a respondent organization, possible witnesses, and the evaluation of relevant documentation such as photographs, video, and cellular telephone logs.
 Generally, contacts with the complainant, the respondent, and possible witnesses are made by a telephone call, email, or post letter sent to available on- or off-campus addresses or classrooms.
 This contact is established to arrange for an Informal Conduct Meeting.

-Students who are contacted by the Office of Student Development should respond immediately by following the directions specified in the personal conversation, voice mail, email, and/or post letter that they receive and schedule a meeting with the Dean of Students or his /her designee by the deadline identified within the notice.
-Notices issued through University email addresses are considered proper notification to students (Section VI.K.).
+Students who are contacted by the Office of Student Development should respond immediately by following the directions specified in the personal conversation, voice mail, email, and/or post letter that they receive and schedule a meeting with the Vice President of Student Development or designee by the deadline identified within the notice.
+Notices issued through University email addresses are considered proper notification to students (Section VI.H.).
 Students are responsible for checking their email on a regular basis for University communication.
-Failure to comply with these directions can be considered a violation of University policy, Section III.H.8.
+Failure to comply with these directions can be considered a violation of University policy, Section III.G.8.